usnistgov/ndn-dpdk/docs/fileserver.md

 ### Alternate Setup Methods

-Instead of connecting to the local NDN-DPDK forwarder, it is possible to run a standalone file server that listens on a physical Ethernet adapter.
-You may do so by setting `.face` locator to an Ethernet adapter, and including the PCI address of the Ethernet adapter in `.eal.pciDevices`.

 The file server is internally implemented as a traffic generator component.
 Therefore, it is possible to start a file server as part of the traffic generator.
 You may do so by invoking GraphQL `startTrafficGen` mutation with a JSON document that contains `.fileServer` field.

+Instead of connecting to the local NDN-DPDK forwarder, it is possible to run a standalone file server that listens on a physical Ethernet adapter.
+You may do so by setting `.face` locator to an Ethernet-based face instead of a memif face.
+See [traffic generator](trafficgen.md) for requirements of Ethernet port creation.

 ## Sample Scenario: transfer NDN-DPDK itself